liu-xueyang/liu-xueyang.github.io/_pages/about.md

 Previously, I worked as a computer architect with a focus on GPU and high-performance systems, which grounds my current work in a deep technical understanding of computing infrastructure.
 This technical background enables me to approach HCI challenges with both systems-level thinking and human-centered inquiry.

-My broader interests include spirituality, arts, languages, and inquiries into gender and sexuality, all of which continue to inform my perspective as I seek to design more meaningful and equitable technological futures.
+My broader interests include spirituality, the arts, and languages, all of which shape my perspective as I envision more meaningful and equitable technological futures.
+Woven through these influences, gender and sexuality form the underpinning framework through which I engage questions of embodiment, identity, and power.